-Formation sessions for the Sacrament of Confirmation are held in conjunction with the monthly AACT sessions, usually the second Sunday of the month from September through April.
+Formation sessions for the Sacrament of Confirmation are held in conjunction with the weekly CCD sessions on Sunday mornings.

 As Catholics we understand that our presence at the Eucharistic Table is both an opportunity and a weekly responsibility.
 Parents have the PRIMARY RESPONSIBILITY of preparing a child for First Communion.
-St. Luke parish religious formation process, AACT (All Ages Catholic Teaching), will support and assist the parents.
+Saint Luke parish religious formation process, CCD, will support and assist the parents.

 The required preparation for First Communion includes:

-- participation in St. Luke parish religious formation process, AACT (All Ages Catholic Teaching).
+- participation in Saint Luke parish religious formation process CCD.

-- specific preparation for both child and parents, included in the AACT gatherings.
+- specific preparation for both child and parents, included in the CCD.

 A child is ready to receive First Communion when:

 - he/she appreciates the fact that there is a God who knows and loves him/her.

 - he/she is aware that Jesus is the Son of God.